polca/premise/docs/transform.rst

  ============== ================= ==================== ============

-*premise* uses the fleet data to produce fleet average trucks, more specifically:
+*premise* uses the fleet data to produce fleet average trucks for each IAM region, and more specifically:

 * a fleet average trucks, all powertrains and size classes considered
 * a fleet average trucks, all size classes considered, for a given powertrain
 * a fleet average trucks, all powertrains considered, for a given size class

+They appear in the LCI database as the following:

  ========================================================================================= =============================================================
   truck transport dataset name                                                              description